 - attend a community drop in session: Davistown information session on Wednesday 24 February, 4pm-7pm at Davistown Progress Association Hall and Empire Bay information session Thursday 25 February, 2pm-5pm at Empire Bay Progress Association Hall.

-- register for a one-on-one online session: if you have a question and are unable to get to a community drop in, you can register to attend one of our online one-on-one meetings to discuss the draft reports with Council project officers.
+- register for a one-on-one online session: if you have a question and are unable to get to a community drop in, you could register to attend one of our online one-on-one meetings to discuss the draft reports with Council project officers.

 - check out our interactive map: we've mapped out the recommended options from the draft study and plan, as well as flood extents for 1% Annual Exceedance Probability (AEP) floods on an interactive map.